ColonelPanicc/Durhide/README.md

 The Android app supports Android 19, although we recommend Android 25 (Nougat), as that's what we have been testing with.
 The APK must be signed to allow for Google Play Services to work correctly.

-The app shall be available on the Play Store shortly.
+The app is available for Android [here](https://play.google.com/store/apps/details?id=co.brookesoftware.mike.smilingpooemoji).

 # Data
 The data used for this project can be found at [Data Mill North](https://datamillnorth.org/dataset/traffic-web-cameras).